 More About Wasp Stings

 Wasps sometimes build nests in the ground, making them hazardous and hard to notice.
-If you step on one, you may be chased and attacked by hundreds of wasps occupying that nest.
+If you step on one, you may be chased and attacked by hundreds more occupying that nest.

-Wasps also build aerial nests from fibrous materials such as wood and vegetation.
-The will chew these materials until they are broken down into a paper-like pulp.
+They also build aerial nests from fibrous materials such as wood and vegetation and will chew these materials until they are broken down into a paper-like pulp.

 More About Wasps Nest